dheeraj3587/multi-modal-stock-intelligence/README.md

 ---

-## Data Pipeline
+## 🔄 Core Workflows

-Phase 1 data ingestion scripts are now available!
-These scripts fetch data from various sources and store it in timestamp-partitioned directories under `data/raw/`.
-For detailed usage instructions, see [scripts/README.md](scripts/README.md).
+### 1. Data Ingestion

-### Fetch Historical Data
+Phase 1 scripts fetch data from various sources and store it in timestamp-partitioned directories under `data/raw/`.

 ```bash
 # Fetch historical prices for a ticker